FSPNET/CDN/Privacy-Policy.md

  - To access and receive a copy of the Personal Data we hold about you
  - To rectify any Personal Data held about you that is inaccurate
  - To request the deletion of Personal Data held about you
- - You have the right to data portability for the information you provide to DawoEA.
+ - You have the right to data portability for the information you provide to FSP Network.
 You can request to obtain a copy of your Personal Data in a commonly used electronic format so that you can manage and move it.

 Please note that we may ask you to verify your identity before responding to such requests.